 Classic Gingerbread Men Cookies are so perfect for the holidays!
-This gingerbread cookie dough holds up for perfectly for gingerbread cutout cookies or can be baked longer to create gingerbread men cookie ornaments for the Christmas Tree!
+This gingerbread cookie dough holds up perfectly for gingerbread cutout cookies or can be baked longer to create gingerbread men cookie ornaments for the Christmas Tree!

 Want recipes delivered right to your inbox?
 Sign up here!
 Sometimes I even send out free e-cookbooks too!